xapian/xapian-docsprint/concepts/indexing/databases.rst

 Xapian supports a simple text file format for listing the locations of a set of databases (either on the local file system, or remote databases).
-Such files are called *stub-databases*, and can be used to point to a database when the physical database location may vary; for example, because a new database is being built nightly, and is named according to the date on which it was built.
+Such files are called *stub-databases*.
+One use to to create a named set of databases which can be easily opened together.
+Another use is as a pointer when the physical database location may vary; for example, because a new database is being built nightly, and is named according to the date on which it was built.
+After the new database is built, the stub database file can be atomically updated (at least on POSIX platforms you can write the new stub to a temporary file, then use ``rename()`` to replace).

-These files are recognised by the autodetection in the Database constructor or you can open them explicitly using ``Xapian::DB_BACKEND_STUB``.
+These files are recognised by the autodetection in the :xapian-class:`Database` /:xapian-class:`WritableDatabase` constructor or you can open them explicitly using :xapian-constant:`DB_BACKEND_STUB`.

 If the path provided to the Database constructor is a directory containing a file called ``XAPIANDB``, such ``XAPIANDB`` file is